Skip to main content

 Susan Hendrickson

-Sue Hendrickson is a Global Technology Governance Fellow at the Berkman Klein Center for Internet & Society at Harvard University, the former Executive Director of the Berkman Klein Center, and a Lecturer at Harvard Law School.
+Sue Hendrickson is the President and CEO of Human Rights First and a long time advocate at the intersection of tech, social impact and social justice.
+Prior to this role she was a Global Technology Governance Fellow at the Berkman Klein Center for Internet & Society at Harvard University, the former Executive Director of the Berkman Klein Center, and a Lecturer at Harvard Law School.
 A techno-optimist and change-maker, her work focuses on digital media, emerging technology, innovation and the implications for democracy, human rights, and societal well-being.
 Her experience tackling complex legal, commercial, and public policy issues in emerging tech spans three decades and encompasses a wide array of technologies, including social media, digital education, AI, communications technologies, autonomous systems, biotech, fintech, Web 3.0, and AR/VR/XR technologies.
 Prior to Berkman Klein, Sue was a partner at Arnold & Porter, where she co-headed the Technology and Life Sciences Transactions practices.
 She is also a long-standing advocate for diversity in science and technology fields.

 Susan Hendrickson